 Μὴ μου τοὺς κύκλους τάραττε! - Do not disturb my circles!

-Archimedes was a Greek mathematician, physicist, engineer, inventor, and astronomer.
-He was born in Syracuse, a Greek city in Sicily c.
+Archimedes was a famous ancient Greek inventor, engineer, mathematician, physicist, and astronomer.
+Archimedes was born in Syracuse on the island of Sicily circa 287 BC and died circa 212 BC, which at the time was a Greek city c.
 287 BC and died c.
 212 BC.
-Archimedes tells us in one of his works that his father’s name was Phidias and he was an astronomer.
+We learned from Archimedes himself (he mentions this in one of his works) that his father’s name was Phidias and he was an astronomer.

 What is Archimedes known for?

-Archimedes invented a method for determining the volume of an object with an irregular shape.
+Archimedes is famous for inventing a method for determining the volume of an object with an irregular shape.
 According to a story told by Vitruvius, a votive crown for a temple had been made out of pure gold for King Hiero II of Syracuse (supplied by the king himself), and Archimedes was asked to find out whether any silver had been substituted by the dishonest goldsmith.
 Archimedes had to solve the problem without damaging the crown, so he could not melt it down in order to calculate its density.
 One day, while taking a bath, he noticed that the level of the water in the tub rose as he got in, and realized that this effect could be used to determine the volume of the crown.
 So the submerged crown should displace an amount of water equal to its own volume.
 By dividing the mass of the crown by the volume of water displaced, the density of the crown could be obtained.
 This density would be lower than that of gold if cheaper and less dense metals had been added.
-Archimedes then took to the streets naked, so excited by his discovery that he had forgotten to dress, crying “Eureka!” (meaning “I have found it!”).
+Legend has it that Archimedes was so excited about this discovery that he jumped out of his bath and run to the streets naked crying “Eureka!” (meaning “I have found it!”).
 The test was then conducted successfully, proving that silver had indeed been mixed in with the gold.

 Although few details of Archimedes’ life are known, he is regarded as one of the leading scientists in classical antiquity.
 Archimedes anticipated modern calculus and analysis by applying concepts of infinitesimals and the method of exhaustion to derive and rigorously prove a range of geometrical theorems, including the area of a circle, the surface area and volume of a sphere, and the area under a parabola.